OpenMined/PySyft/packages/hagrid/README.md

 ```

 You will likely need to restart after installing Docker Desktop for the first time.
 Also occasionally Powershell looks like its taking for ever but if you hit <enter> then it'll show that the command is actually done.

+### Restart the computer and start Docker Desktop

+After you've rebooted your Windows machine, launch the application "Docker Desktop" and continue.

 ### Docker Backend